top of page

 Skills & Knowledge:

-• Psychosocial and Mental Health, while having a master’s degree in clinical psychology I also have practical experience of over a decade both in natural and anthropogenic disasters.
-I have responded and handled mental health issues in different emergencies and worked with all vulnerable groups coming from different cultural and ethnic backgrounds.
+o Psychosocial and Mental Health, while having a master’s degree in clinical psychology I also have practical experience of over a decade both in natural and anthropogenic disasters.
+I have responded, handled mental health issues in different emergencies, and worked with all vulnerable groups coming from different cultural and ethnic backgrounds.

-• Quality Assurance and Research, having knowledge on day to day project activities qualities on research base from planning to implementation to impacts.
+o Quality Assurance and Research, having knowledge on day-to-day project activities qualities on research base from planning to implementation to impacts.

 REFERENCES